top of page

 Paradise Valley in Kings Canyon offers a stunning view with a landscape similar to Yosemite's National Park.
 Another top spot lies at one of the parks' granite domes, Moro Rock.
 Climb a quarter-mile staircase to an overlook above the valleys and mountains below.
 The third stop is an 80-foot waterfall named Grizzly Falls, a favored place for picnics as well.

-When visiting the Giant Forest of Sequoias, be sure to grab a photo of yourself with the world's largest tree by volume, the General Sherman Tree.
+When visiting the Giant Forest of Sequoias, grab a photo of yourself with the world's largest tree by volume, the General Sherman Tree.

 Closest City – Porterville, CA Closest Big City – Visalia, CA